frankhaugen/StarConflictsRevolt/DesignDocs/EventingAndDatastoreSystemArchitecture.md

 ---

 **Would you like me to create the new design doc (`DatastoreAndEventing.md`) with this model, or do you want to discuss/adjust any part of the above first?**

+---

+## DTO Mapping Requirement

+All world, session, and game data sent to clients (via API endpoints or SignalR) **must be mapped to the corresponding DTOs** (`WorldDto`, `GalaxyDto`, `StarSystemDto`, `PlanetDto`, etc.).

+- The backend must not send internal model objects directly to clients.
+- All DTOs must have valid IDs and all required fields populated as defined in the client models.
+- This ensures compatibility, forward-compatibility, and prevents client errors due to missing or mismatched data.
+- Mapping functions should be implemented and maintained as part of backend development.